sidk/sidk.github.io/_posts/2015-11-27-using-scope-with-associations.md

 Also, if you haven&#8217;t seen this before, [this Railscast is an amazing resource](http://railscasts.com/episodes/215-advanced-queries-in-rails-3?view=asciicast) for getting deeper into association scopes.

-As always, let me know in the comments how I can help you &#8211; cheers!

 **I&#8217;ve condensed the information in this article into an easy-to-digest PDF cheatsheet &#8211; my goal being to provide you with a quick reference on using scopes with has\_many and belongs\_to in Rails.
-[Click here to download it!](https://ducktypelabs.com/wp-content/uploads/2017/06/ScopesWithHasManyAndBelongsTo.pdf)**
+[Click here to download it!](/wp-content/uploads/2017/06/ScopesWithHasManyAndBelongsTo.pdf)**